 Although, this is not always the case.
 There are circumstances where teams are evenly matched.
-In such scenarios, the bookmakers assign almost equal odds to both teams.
+In such scenarios, the best bookmakers from the list of all UK bookmakers assign almost equal odds to both teams.
 Though in cases where there is a wide skill gap between the teams, it's not uncommon to find huge differences in the odds.

 The concept of favourites and underdogs is how a fixed-odds bookmaking firm gets returns in the long run.
 This is how it works: bets on the underdog pay the most though they are less likely to win the game.
 In contrast, the favourites will pay out less if they win.
 This means that the underdog bets are the most profitable, but they are unlikely to win while the favourites pay out less but have a higher possibility to win.